singingwolfboy/netlify-home/_posts/2015-11-26-a-step-by-step-guide-broccoli-taco.md

 git commit -m 'First commit'
 ```

-We'll initialize the local directory as a git repository with with the following command:
-Next we need to add the files from our local directory to this git repository and stage them for their first commit with the following line in Terminal:
-Finally we'll commit the files we just staged in our local repository by entering the following line in Terminal:
+Once the files are commited, it's time to connect with the GitHub repository online.

 #### 3. Get & Add Remote URL
 ![a1_remotegithuburl.png](/uploads/a1_remotegithuburl.png)

-It's now time to return to the GitHub repository created above and retrieve the URL for the remote repository, since this is where our local repository will be pushed.
+We return to the GitHub repository created earlier and retrieve the URL for the remote repository, since this is where our local repository will be pushed.
 Either copy paste the whole command or use the button as depicted above, to copy just the path to your clipboard.
 Return to the Terminal window/Command prompt and paste the remote repository URL inside the following line (instead of My-Repository-URL):